Year 3 2024 - 2025

 Maths

-As mathematicians, the children will learn through concrete experiences moving onto pictorial and abstract methods as their confidence builds.
+As mathematicians, pupils will learn through concrete experiences moving onto pictorial and abstract methods as their confidence builds.
 They will also be expected to use their learning to reason about maths and solve problems.

 Science

 As scientists, we aim to develop our knowledge and understanding, scientific skills and measuring and recording abilities.
 This half term we will be investigating and understanding plants and their life cycle.
-Children will begin to identify and describe the functions of different parts of the plant and what they need to live.
-Children will also investigate how water is transported within plants.
+Pupils will begin to identify and describe the functions of different parts of the plant and what they need to live.
+They will also investigate how water is transported within plants.

 History

 In History this half-term, we will learn about ‘The Romans’ and how life changed during this period.
-Children will be able to use dates and historical terms to describe events whilst building an overview of world history and how social and cultural changes have occurred over time.
-Children will place events on a timeline.
+Pupils will be able to use dates and historical terms to describe events whilst building an overview of world history and how social and cultural changes have occurred over time.
+They will place events on a timeline.

 PE